ml-explore/mlx-examples/speechcommands/README.md

 python main.py
 ```

 By default the example runs on the GPU.
-To run on the CPU, use:
+To run it on the CPU, use:

 ```
 python main.py --cpu